 Enhanced awareness among key stakeholders and increased media coverage on the importance of the poverty-environment nexus attributed to the PEI national communication strategy, the use of Poverty-Environment champions, strategic studies as well as capacity building events.

 Poverty-environment issues are fully integrated in Burkina Faso’s national development plan (the SCADD) 2011-2015, the national policy for sustainable development, and accompanying legislation and local planning processes (e.g. Agenda 21 in the Po Region).

 Three sector policies (Mining.
 Agriculture and Health) include poverty-environment objectives.
 The Government has further improved the environmental framework law and developed a manual outlining legal actions and enforcement measures to safeguard livelihoods and the health of the poor based on recommendations from a PEI supported study on the cost of unsustainable chemical use in the cotton and mining sectors.

 Burkina Faso’s National Assembly adopted a bill banning the production, import, marketing and distribution of non-biodegradable plastic bags in May 2014.

-The bill was informed by PEI and UNEP Green Economy presentations made to Burkina Faso’s Economic and Social Council in previous years.
+The bill was informed by PEI and UN Environment Green Economy presentations made to Burkina Faso’s Economic and Social Council in previous years.